-CLASP2 (Chromospheric LAyer Spectro-Polarimeter) is an international sounding rocket experiment which aims at measuring the magnetic fields in solar hot atmospheric layers by observing the polarization in UV with high precision and accuracy.
-We started the CLASP2 project soon after the launch of CLASP in September 2015.
-Finally, on April 11 2019, we launched the CLASP2 at the White Missile Range in USA, and successfully obtained the first-ever scientific data (News on the CLASP2 launch is here).
-Based on the successful international collabration, in January 2021, CLASP2 team received NASA/MSFC Group Achievement Honor Award (visit here).
+CLASP2 (Chromospheric LAyer Spectro-Polarimeter) and CLASP2.1 are international sounding rocket experiments which aim at measuring the magnetic fields in solar hot atmospheric layers by observing the polarization in UV with high precision and accuracy.
+CLASP2 and CLASP2.1 were flown on April 11 2019 and on October 8 2021 at the White Missile Range in USA.

 What is the CLASP2?

 The outermost layer of atmosphere of the Sun, corona, is made of extremely high-temperature gases of millions of degrees, while the solar surface is nearly 6,000 degrees.
 The mechanism to generate such a high-temperature atmosphere is not yet understood.
 This is known as the “coronal heating problem,” which is one of the most important questions in astrophysics.
 Recent observations including Hinode (2006-) and IRIS (2013-) satellites and theoretical approaches have indicated that the interface region, the chromosphere, between the solar surface and the corona plays an important role in the heating process.
 In particular, magnetic fields in the chromosphere are considered to be strongly related to the dynamic gas motions and energy transfer into the corona from the lower atmosphere.
 Therefore, understanding the property and behavior of the chromospheric magnetic fields is necessary to solve the coronal heating problem.